Paraheminodus

-Paraheminodus is a genus of marine ray-finned fish belonging to the family Peristediidae, the armoured gurnards or armored searobins.
+Paraheminodus is a genus of marine ray-finned fish belonging to the subfamily Peristediinae, the armoured gurnards or armored searobins.
 These fishes are found in the western Pacific Ocean.

 Taxonomy

 Paraheminodus was first described as a genus in 1958 by the Japanese ichthyologist Toshiji Kamohara with Satyrichthys laticephalus, which Kamohara had described in 1952, with off Mimase in Kochi Prefecture in Japan as its type locality, designated at its type species, although the genus was described as monospecific.
 The genus is classified within the family Peristediidae.
 Within the family Peristediidae there are 2 clades, this genus is in the clade consisting of 5 genera, with the nominate genus Peristedion in the other clade.
-The name of the genus Paraheminodus means “near Heminodus” from which this genus differs by having well developed barbels on its chin.
+The name of the genus Paraheminodus means "near Heminodus" from which this genus differs by having well developed barbels on its chin.

 Species

 There are currently 4 recognized species in this genus: